kishkath/EVA/7 - Advanced Training Concepts/README.md

 ![misclasfied](https://user-images.githubusercontent.com/60026221/218516617-65f3b2dc-7f4f-4fde-956d-ea2ea0d6fec7.png)

-- GRADCAM VISUALS for 2 mis-classifications:
+- GRADCAM VISUALS for 2 mis-classifications which was of layer2, which means as the model is still to be able to see the whole image the visualization of gradcam in layer-2 anyways will be clumsy, for deeper and neat prediction we can try GRADCAM on the final layers.:

 ![gradCAM1](https://user-images.githubusercontent.com/60026221/218516910-7ef94d4b-b6d0-4a85-b6fc-1f946858dc4d.JPG)